parasnaren/Predictive-Vehicle-Health/README.md

 # Predictive-Vehicle-Health
 A Machine Learning model that predicts the current efficiency of the car based on the various data provided by the OBD2 sensor installed on board the automobile.
-The model current works on static data and will then further be implemented on real time data.
+The model currenttly works on static data and will then further be implemented on real time data.